SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

     -> simpleMax(3.14159, 2.71828) // T is inferred to be Double
     >> assert(r1 == 3.14159)

 ..
-XXX Rewrite the above to use print() instead of bare expressions.
+Rewrite the above to avoid bare expressions.
+   Tracking bug is <rdar://problem/35301593>

 .. _GenericParametersAndArguments_WhereClauses: